 A graduate of Birmingham University (Law/French) with a diploma in French law from the University of Limoges, who went on to gain the Lord Justice Holker and Mars-Jones awards from Gray’s Inn.
 Practised for 15 years as a tenant at Linenhall Chambers in Chester, specialising in crime, regulatory work, housing law.
 In 2014, gained a Masters degree in Canon law, which included the study of racially and religiously-aggravated offending.
 Joined Citadel in April 2017.

-Has keen interest and expertise in cases involving religious discrimination and offences involving clergy Experienced in dealing with cases involving undue influence from cults and similar, and recently reached favourable settlement for a vulnerable woman who had become involved in a damaging religious group.
+Has keen interest and expertise in cases involving religious discrimination and offences involving clergy.
+Experienced in dealing with cases involving undue influence from cults and similar.

 - Prosecuted a National Crime Agency case concerning a man charged with sexual offending via the internet, where almost 9000 victims had been identified, internationally.